yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Some commenters said that none of this really mattered.
 Machine translations are good now, it's not like we're really missing anything.

 I got a great [comment](https://www.youtube.com/watch?v=m4Iwksydr5o&lc=UgwOsX2Q7mViyIWzkap4AaABAg) on YouTube from pandakekok9 that dispels that notion.
-They pointed that Mozilla shouldn't be calling what sumobot is doing "localization" if what it is doing is translation.
+They said that Mozilla shouldn't be calling what sumobot is doing "localization" if what it is doing is translation.

 >If that was the intent Mozilla, maybe don't call what you're doing "localization" then and just call it literal translation?
 A crucial difference between localization and translation is that former DOES add and change stuff that would not be found or recognizable in the original.
 As much as localization gets flak recently from Western fans of anime there are instances where localization works better than simply translating.
 Watch an episode of Keroro Gunsou / Sgt.
 Frog in English dub first, then the original Japanese dub with English subtitles.
 Each version has their own jokes and references that their intended audience get!